Ecuador Field School: Sustainable Livelihoods and Global Environmental Change

 Prerequisite: 7.5 credits or permission of the instructor, 70% cumulative average,

 The school will commence with a pre-departure seminar series that examines the politics, history and cultural meaning of sustainability, Indigenous identity and experiential learning in the Andean context.
-This will be followed by a 12-day field visit, in which students will live and engage in local case studies in Quito (the national capital) and Chimborazo, an indigenous highland area.
-Through lectures, seminars, readings and participatory field visits, the course will provide an opportunity to engage in critical discussions about the nature of sustainability and development in one of the world’s most ecologically-fragile regions.
+This will be followed by an 18-day field visit, in which students will live and engage in local case studies in Quito (the national capital), Chimborazo (a highland area), and Amazonia (one of the most bio-diverse regions on the planet).
+Through lectures, seminars, readings, and participatory field visits, the course will provide an opportunity to engage in critical discussions about the nature of sustainability and development in one of the world’s most ecologically-fragile regions.
 By focusing particularly on highland ecosystems and local/Indigenous perspectives (sumak kawsay), it will offer critical insights into the challenge of understanding and sustaining livelihoods in this rapidly changing socio-ecological context.

 Students should budget for the following: